Consensys/doc.ethsigner/docs/Tutorials/Start-EthSigner.md

 node createKeyFile.js
 ```

 Copy and paste the text to a file (for example, `keyFile`).
-The file is your V3 Keystore key file.
+The file is your V3 keystore key file.

 ## Start EthSigner